-Claudia Rossett on Obama's Russia 'collusion'
+Claudia Rosett on Obama's Russia 'collusion'

 To cite the most memorable example, one cable would tell them that Germany is an enemy.
 Later, another would say that Germany is an ally in the fight against American and British imperialism.
 But then, a third cable would instruct that Germany is the enemy and must be destroyed at all cost.

 Today, Democrats are suspended by a tweet.
 Their media wing and their rank-and-file rely on signals from leadership about what to think and say about world affairs.
-(I must add that some supporters of President Trump are similarly suspended).
+(I must add that some supporters of President Trump are similarly suspended.)

 Putin’s Russia invaded Georgia?
 No big deal.
 It was probably President Bush’s fault.
 President Obama and Hillary Clinton want to end the mistreatment of Russia by Bush and put relations on a friendly basis through a “reset” (complete with button).